PentoHQ/tech-challenge-frontend/Notes.md

 - Fixed bug which was triggering also the click on the row when starting an existing session
 - Added hover effect and pointer cursor on session list items
 - Added fallback route
+- Added component `Alert` to show feedback to the user